 August 30th 2013

-A few months ago we were told about a sump located near Playa Del Carmen that was inside somebody’s private land and most likely not explored.
+A few months ago we heard about a sump located near Playa Del Carmen that was inside somebody’s private land and most likely not explored.
 At that time we went on a day of dry caving exploration just to see the cave, find out how long it would take to get to the water and how difficult it would be to bring all the gear in.

 It was obvious that somebody had already been doing surveys of the dry cave since there was a line lying on the ground and markers were placed everywhere.